gitter-badger/kernel-3/README.md

 [![Build Status](https://travis-ci.org/abbec/racoon.svg?branch=master)](https://travis-ci.org/abbec/racoon)

 # racoon
-A small OS for x86, initially targeting 486
+A small OS for x86, initially targeting 486.
+This is the kernel for the OS.

 # Setting up the environment
 First, build a toolchain for cross compilation by running

 	$ toolchain/build.sh

 This will take a while so get yourself a cup of well deserved :coffee:

 # Building the kernel